 - 1.1 The Council approved its Medium Term Financial Strategy (MTFS) on 18 September 2018.
 The MTFS covers both General Fund activities and the Housing Revenue Account, and provides the strategic financial framework for medium term financial planning and annual budget setting. - 1.2 The Housing Revenue Account (HRA) and Housing Investment Programme (HIP) are covered in more detail by the Housing Business Plan (HBP).
-The current HBP was approved by Council on 24 February 2015 a refresh is currently in progress which will align with the overarching financial framework set out in the MTFS. - 1.3 The MTFS takes account of the Government's offer of a multi-year finance settlement for Local Government which showed core General Fund funding reducing by £1m from £2.4m in 2016/17 to £2.0m in 2019/20 and a further reduction of around £500k in New Homes Bonus.
-The MTFS recognises on-going reductions to Government funding (Revenue Support Grant and New Homes Bonus) along with risk and uncertainty surrounding the fair funding review and the business rates retention system reset from 2020/21 as the key issues for the Council's finances. - 1.4 The MTFS highlights the wider economic risks associated with the UK's exit from the European Union although realistic quantification of those risks is not possible at this stage. - 1.5 The MTFS also confirms the Council's strategic approach to securing financial sustainability by reducing its base net revenue budget in order to deliver services within its in-year resources; and investing 'one-off' or finite resources to stimulate local economic growth and achieve sustainable income through Council Tax and Business Rates growth. - 1.6 From the HRA perspective the MTFS includes a 1% reduction in housing rents 2019/20 is the final year of the Government's 4 year plan to reduce social housing rents by 1% year on year. - 1.7 The MTFS also confirms the Council's reserves strategy fundamentally avoiding the use of balances to support the on-going revenue budget which is not sustainable in the long term.
-Instead it seeks to balance the set aside of sums to cover known commitments and financial risk, as well as earmarking resources to support delivery of the Council's Corporate Plan.
+The current HBP was approved by Council on 24 February 2015 a refresh is currently in progress which will align with the overarching financial framework set out in the MTFS. - 1.3 The MTFS takes account of the Government's offer of a multi-year finance settlement for Local Government which showed core General Fund funding reducing by £1m from £3.4m in 2016/17 to £2.4m in 2019/20 and a further reduction of around £500k in New Homes Bonus.
+The MTFS recognises on-going reductions to Government funding (Revenue Support Grant and New Homes Bonus) along with risk and uncertainty surrounding the fair funding review and the business rates retention system reset from 2020/21 as the key issues for the Council's finances.

-1.8 The draft budget proposals are currently under consultation, which closes on 3 February 2019 - an extract of the minutes from Policy Review Committee on 22 January is attached at Appendix G. The Executive will be updated verbally with any issues raised through the public consultation.
+- 1.4 The MTFS highlights the wider economic risks associated with the UK's exit from the European Union although realistic quantification of those risks is not possible at this stage. - 1.5 The MTFS also confirms the Council's strategic approach to securing financial sustainability by reducing its base net revenue budget in order to deliver services within its in-year resources; and investing 'one-off' or finite resources to stimulate local economic growth and achieve sustainable income through Council Tax and Business Rates growth. - 1.6 From the HRA perspective the MTFS includes a 1% reduction in housing rents 2019/20 is the final year of the Government's 4 year plan to reduce social housing rents by 1% year on year. - 1.7 The MTFS also confirms the Council's reserves strategy fundamentally avoiding the use of balances to support the on-going revenue budget which is not sustainable in the long term.
+Instead it seeks to balance the set aside of sums to cover known commitments and financial risk, as well as earmarking resources to support delivery of the Council's Corporate Plan. - 1.8 The budget proposals have been subject to public consultation, which closed on 3 February 2019 the single response and an extract of the minutes from Policy Review Committee on 22 January is attached at Appendix K. - 1.9 The proposed revenue budgets for the 3 years from 2019/20 to 2021/22 are presented at Appendix E, the proposed capital programmes are shown at Appendix H and the current Programme for Growth is at Appendix I.